open-navigation/opennav_visual_navigation/initial_tutorial_template.md

   cd ${ISAAC_ROS_WS}/src && git clone -b release-3.2 https://github.com/NVIDIA-ISAAC-ROS/isaac_ros_common.git

-If working with a Nova CRarter device, `do the following <https://nvidia-isaac-ros.github.io/robots/nova_carter/getting_started.html#repositories-setup-optional>`_ as well to setup the docker configs.
+If working with a Nova Carter device, `do the following <https://nvidia-isaac-ros.github.io/robots/nova_carter/getting_started.html#repositories-setup-optional>`_ as well to setup the docker configs.

+## Demonstration Setup

 We're now ready to launch the container, we can do so via:

 .. code: bash

   cd ${ISAAC_ROS_WS}/src/isaac_ros_common && ./scripts/run_dev.sh

+TODO: Make sure the rosbag for mapping AND the output occ grid map directories are mounted to the docker container.
+You can add them in ${ISAAC_ROS_WS}/src/isaac_ros_common/scripts/.isaac_ros_dev-dockerargs then restart the container.

 Once we've obtained and setup Isaac, we can add in the ``opennav_visual_navigation`` project as a starting point.